o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 *rmr_torcv_msg()* call can be used when in multi-threaded mode with the same "pass through" overhead to using this function directly.

-NOTE: Currently the multi-threaded functions are supported only when the NNG transport mechanism is being used.
-It will not be possible to link a programme using the nanomsg version of the library when references to this function are present.

 RETURN VALUE
 --------------------------------------------------------------------------------------------